Carolyn Morris

 A hard-throwing, underhand pitcher, Carolyn Morris had a brief but relevant career in the AAGPBL.
 She hurled a perfect game, three no-hitters, twelve innings of no-hit ball in a final championship series, and averaged 26 wins in each of her three seasons in the circuit.
-In addition, she was a member of a champion team and earned an All-Star berth.
+In addition, she was a member of a championship team and earned an All-Star berth.

 A native of Phoenix, Arizona, Morris was a smiling attractive brunette who pursued a modeling career before turning all of her attention to baseball.
 She started pitching fastball in grammar school, and stayed in school competition right up to and through high school.
 After that, she hurled in the Phoenix area in male teams.
 In addition, Morris was an accomplished musician and devoted to classical music.
 She entered the AAGPBL after graduating from school in 1944 and was allocated to the Rockford Peaches.

 In 1944 Morris joined a Rockford team managed by Nap Kloza.
 The Peaches finished fourth in the first half of the year (28-32), but improved to third the second half (26-31) after collecting the fourth overall record (53-65) out of six teams.
 Morris gave a great contribution to the team, hurling two no-hitters and finishing with a 23–18 record for a .561 winning percentage in 44 pitching appearances.
-She struggled with her control, walking 133 batters while striking out 112. for a 0.84 strikeout-to-walk ratio.
+She struggled with her control, walking 133 batters while striking out 112 for a 0.84 strikeout-to-walk ratio.

 Proving her rookie season was not a fluke, Morris excelled in 1945.
-Overall, she had a solid season, going 28–12 (.700) and improved her K/BB to a solid 2.16 (119-to-55).
+Overall, she had a solid season, going 28–12 (.700) and improving her K/BB to a solid 2.16 (119-to-55).
 In addition, during the midseason she pitched a perfect game against the Fort Wayne Daisies.
-The Rockford team, now with Bill Allington at the helm, clinched the first place with a 67–43 record.
-In the first round of the playoffs, the Peaches disposed of the Grand Rapids Chicks, three to two games, with Morris winning 1–0 and 2–0 shutouts decisions against stellar Connie Wisniewski and the Chicks.
+The Rockford team, now with Bill Allington at the helm, clinched first place in the regular season with a 67–43 record.
+In the first round of the playoffs, the Peaches disposed of the Grand Rapids Chicks, three to two games, with Morris winning 1–0 and 2–0 shutout decisions against stellar Connie Wisniewski and the Chicks.
 Then, in the final series Rockford beat the Daisies in five games, with Morris winning three of the four victories for her team.